BrokenShell/Fortuna/docs/development.md

 Release optimization is platform-specific and evidence-driven.
 The macOS arm64 matrix entry passes `-Db_lto=true` to Meson through cibuildwheel's backend configuration settings.
-The Windows entry passes `--vsenv` so Meson activates MSVC instead of selecting an unrelated compiler from `PATH`. macOS x86_64, Linux, and Windows use their verified release optimization without LTO.
+The Windows entry passes `--vsenv` so Meson activates MSVC instead of selecting an unrelated compiler from `PATH`, then repairs the wheel with pinned `delvewheel` so the required redistributable C++ Standard Library DLL is deployed application-locally.
+The workflow inspects the repaired archive and fails unless that DLL is present. macOS x86_64, Linux, and Windows use their verified release optimization without LTO.
 Keep this policy at the release-workflow boundary: ordinary local and source-distribution builds must remain portable, and a compiler or architecture must earn a release override through controlled public-API benchmarks and complete correctness checks.

 ## Bump the release version